 Meanwhile, tents and huts are also available for rent for anyone that plans on spending the night on this pristine islet and waking up to the sound of the waves.
-For a hassle-free trip, it's recommended to book a Kalanggaman Island tour package with a Philippine travel agency like Guide to the Philippines.
+For a hassle-free trip, it's recommended to book a Kalanggaman Island tour package, like a Kalanggaman Island tour from Cebu, with a Philippine travel agency like Guide to the Philippines.

 Start Planning Your Trip to Leyte

 Home to natural and historical wonders, Leyte has various activities that are sure to capture a traveler's awe and interest, making it one of the best places in the Philippines for family vacations and solo adventures.
 See the best of what the island province has to offer by going on Leyte tours or Philippine tour packages via travel booking websites.